timothywarner/elements/README.md

 - Be on the lookout for signs of amnesia/hallucination and have a backup plan
 - Don't forget to attribute AI enrichment
 - Understand the particularities of each LLM and leverage them in multi-chat sessions
+- 1. Know your LLM environment (data privacy: chat storage; usage stats; licenses)
+2. Using a "stream of consciousness" prompt with rough spelling, grammar, but with the who, what, when, where, why, and how
+3. Take advantage of system prompts and meta prompts (focusing or directing the LLM)
+4. A/B'ing LLMs against each other for fault tolerance and groundedness
+5. Accept the fact you'll never be caught up.
+Instead, look around, ask questions, test
+6. Flex the LLM's multi-modal muscles
+7. Speaking of muscles: Cognitive muscle memory with gen AI
+8. LLM Pillar Jumping
+9. "Think procedurally and in a step by step manner" it forces the AI to break up the problem domain*

 ## Tim's Essential Tech Writing Bookshelf